PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 We now have a dashboard that shows how well our process of automated patching is working!
 At least, how well it's working *in terms of its cadence*.

-This dashboard covers both Deployment lead time and deployment frequency, making up half of the DORA metrics.
-So we know now about the cadence of our deployments.
-We are able to track improvements or deterioration over time.
-Over the months I've been using the dashboard it has given me a nudge to be more attentive to new patch deployments whenever I have been neglecting them.
+This dashboard covers both deployment lead time and deployment frequency, making up half of the DORA metrics.
+So we know now about the cadence of our deployments, and are able to track improvements or deterioration over time.
+Over the months I've been using the dashboard, it has given me a nudge to be more attentive to new patch deployments whenever I have been neglecting them.